isopod-cloud/chasm/README.md

 ### Meshing subnets

-1. Copy **_only_** the VPCs and subnets to be added to the mesh network from the output, into the VPCs section it's account in `config.json`.
+1. Copy **_only_** the VPCs and subnets to be added to the mesh network from the output, into the VPCs section for it's account in `./mount/config.json`.
 For example, a complete GCP account with VPCs would look like:

 ```json
 {